Gabinsime75/Realworld_CICD_Pipeline_Project_2025/README.md

     - Instance type: t2.micro
     - Security Group (Open): 22 to 0.0.0.0/0 or Your-IP
     - Key pair: Select or create a new keypair
-    - User data (Copy the following user data): https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/maven-sonarqube-nexus-jenkins-install/maven-install.md
+    - Use the installation (maven-install.md)
     - Launch Instance

 3) Nexus